Bunch theory: working notes on applications, axioms and models: Bunch theory in use

-The attentive reader will have noted that these semantic components do not include selection and iteration constructs.
-These are handled by means of choice and guard. \footnote{This decomposition was first proposed by Hehner \cite{ECRH93,HEHNER06} who used predicative semantics.
-Abrial adapted it to predicate transformer semantics for use in in the B-Method \cite{JRA96}.}
+The attentive reader will have noted that the semantic components do not include selection and iteration constructs.
+These are handled by means of choice and guard, as in the B-Method \cite{JRA96}.

 The $\IF$ construct is defined as:

 Let's see how this works when evaluating the prospective value of expression $E$ after an $\IF$ construct:

 $ $